Student Clubs & Organizations

 FLCC students hanging out and learning about student life opportunities during Club Table Day.

-Join a Student Club
+Join a Student Group

-Join a Student Club
+Join a Student Group

-Form a New Club
+Form a New Group

-Explore Our Clubs and Organizations
+Explore Our Clubs, Organizations, and Interest Groups

-Most recently, ASL club hosted a deaf awareness discussion with two Deaf panelists and two ASL program alumni volunteering as interpreters.
-In past years, ASL club members have traveled to Gallaudet University in Washington, D.C. and attended local deaf events at the National Technical Institute of the Deaf (NTID), which shares a campus with Rochester Institute of Technology (RIT).
+Most recently, ASL Club hosted a deaf awareness discussion with two Deaf panelists and two ASL program alumni volunteering as interpreters.
+In past years, ASL Club members have traveled to Gallaudet University in Washington, D.C., and attended local deaf events at the National Technical Institute of the Deaf (NTID), which shares a campus with Rochester Institute of Technology (RIT).

 Audio Engineering Society is an international organization that unites audio engineers, creative artists, scientists, and students worldwide.
 The organization promotes the audio engineering industry and advances the field by disseminating new knowledge and research.
 The Audio Engineering Society is primarily intended for students in the Music Recording Technology program since many of its activities require specialized knowledge acquired through their studies.